psf/black/CONTRIBUTING.md

 ### News / Changelog Requirement

 `Black` has CI that will check for an entry corresponding to your PR in `CHANGES.md`.
-If you feel this PR not require a `CHANGES.md` please state that in a comment and a maintainer can add a `skip_news` tag to make the CI pass.
+If you feel this PR not require a changelog entry please state that in a comment and a maintainer can add a `skip news` label to make the CI pass.
 Otherwise, please ensure you have a line in the following format:

 ```md